coffee-fueled-dev/very-coffee/packages/program-synthesis-framework/formal-definitions.md

 - **Recoverable failure ($\bot_{\mathbf{R}}$):** violation of a transient constraint (e.g.\ temporary resource unavailability).
 - **Contention failure ($\bot_{\mathbf{C}}$):** violation due to concurrency (e.g.\ another $\mathsf{Party}$ claimed a contested resource first).

-Categorically, these exception classes are all represented by the single object $\bot$; the hierarchy is carried as additional structure used by the planner and learner.
+Categorically, these exception classes are all represented by the single object $\bot$; the hierarchy is carried as additional structure used by the planner and learner, and may be instantiated both when OBP acts as an executor and when it is used purely as an observational schema over external systems.

+Separately from these **outcome-level** failure classes, the platform may annotate individual (otherwise successful) actions with **model-consistency diagnostics** such as “policy mismatch” when an external system performs a bind that, according to the current OBP policy model, should have been rejected.
+Such events are treated as _successful morphisms_ in $\mathcal{W}$ with an attached diagnostic label, and are not mapped to $\bot$.

-In combination with the transactional execution semantics of OBP, this structured view of failure defines a fault-tolerant substrate that supports robust exception handling and automatic recovery.
+In combination with the transactional execution semantics of OBP, this structured view of failure and model diagnostics defines a fault-tolerant substrate that supports robust exception handling, monitoring, and automatic recovery.

 ## The Symmetric Monoidal Category $\mathcal{W}$ (SMC)